Toyota Supply Chain

 Process Mapping: Understanding the Ecosystem

-In parallel, we mapped the end-to-end workflows across Toyota's vehicle supply chain to uncover the full operational ecosystem.
-We documented key actions, dependencies, and areas of friction across phases and roles.
+In parallel, I lead process mapping the end-to-end across Toyota's vehicle supply chain to uncover the full operational ecosystem.
+We documented key actions, dependencies, existing tools, and areas of friction across phases and roles.

 This mapping effort gave teams a shared understanding of how things worked today and laid the groundwork for prioritizing and designing a more seamless, cross-functional experience.